Boxing in Liverpool: Tony Willis

-Tony Willis won a bronze medal at the 1980 Moscow Olympics in the 60 kg division.
+Tony Willis won a bronze medal at the 1980 Moscow Olympics in the 63.5 kg division.

 Notable professional boxers from Liverpool

 George Turpin

 George Turpin won a bronze medal at the 1972 Munich Olympics in the 56 kg division.

 Tony Bellew

 Tony Bellew (30-3-1), from Wavertree, is a former WBC cruiserweight champion and former BBBofC British light heavyweight champion, a former commonwealth light heavyweight champion and a heavyweight contender.
 He is a former two-time light heavyweight world title challenger.
 He has fought Nathan Cleverly, Edison Miranda, and Isaac Chilemba, Adonis Stevenson, Ilunga Makabu, David Haye and Oleksandr Usyk.

 Johnny Cooke

 Johnny Cooke (52-34-7), from Bootle, was a BBBofC British and Commonwealth welterweight champion.

 John Conteh

 John Conteh (34-4-1), from Kirkby, a former WBC light heavyweight world champion, as well as the former BBBofC British and Commonwealth light heavyweight champion.
-He is considered to be Liverpool's greatest boxer.
+He is considered Liverpool's greatest boxer.